Chrisye Masterpiece Trilogy Limited Edition

-Masterpiece Trilogy Limited Edition is a series of three box sets from singer Chrisye which is a collection of all of Chrisye's albums issued between 1978–2004.
+Masterpiece Trilogy Limited Edition is a series of three box sets from Indonesian singer Chrisye which is a collection of all of his albums released between 1978 and 2004.
 Each box set contains 7 CDs and a booklet.

 In the 26-year span, Chrisye released 21 albums, beginning with Sabda Alam (1978) and ending with Senyawa (2004).
+He also released his first and only EP, Cintamu Telah Berlalu (1990).
 However, the box set does not contain Jurang Pemisah which is produced by an independent label, Pramaqua Records.